ornl-ssd/python-dev-env/_episodes/03-pydev.md

 are designed to assist Python development.
 To do this, go to the **Quick Access**  box in the top right corner, and type "pydev".
 Choose the PyDev perspective from the list.

-If this is the first time you've used PyDev, then you will see a dialog pop up like the one below:
+If this is the first time you've used PyDev, then you may see a dialog pop up like the one below:

 ![Python not configured dialog]({{ site.github.url }}/fig/03-pydev-dialog.png)

+Don't panic!
+This is just PyDev telling you that it needs to configure the Python environment.

 ### Your First Project